In keeping with the provisions of F.S.S.30.231, this is to advise that effective July 1, 2009, and the following fee schedule will be applicable.

 - Money orders (U.S. Postal preferred)

-We are unable to accept any personal checks.
+We are unable to accept cash or any personal checks.
 Per Florida Statute, fees for service are non-refundable.

 Writs of Execution